sola-st/CMI-Finder/README.md

 ### **Data generation**
 In this step, cmi-finder generates inconsistent condition-message statements from the previously collected likely consistent statements. cmi-finder offers 6 generation techniques.
 You can invoke all of them at once or each strategy individually.
 Data generation depends on the existence of a file containing the list of extracted condition message pairs.

-The generated inconsistent statements that we got based on our extracted statements (in the previous steps) are in the folder ./datasets with file name ending with inconsistent_data.json.
+The generated inconsistent statements that we got based on our extracted statements (in the previous steps) are in the folder ./datasets with the files names ending with 'inconsistent_data.json'.

-* **Condition mutation.** The bellow command executes the condition mutation strategy on the list of condition-message statements given in the file ./demo_data/extracted_condition_message_pairs.json using 16 cpus and outputting the results to the folder ./demo_data
+* **Condition mutation.** The bellow command executes the condition mutation strategy on the list of condition-message statements given in the file ./demo_data/extracted_condition_message_pairs.json using 16 cpus and outputs the results to the folder ./demo_data

     ```
     python -m data_generation.generate --strategy condition --file ./demo_data/extracted_condition_message_pairs.json -n 16 --output ./demo_data
     ```
-    Similarly the same can be done for the following generation strategies:
+    Similarly, the same can be done for the following generation strategies:

 * **Message mutation**
     ```